javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 </div>
 ```

-Why the attribute may be preferable to classes like `.order-state-new`, `.order-state-pending`, `order-state-canceled`?
+Why would using an attribute be preferable to having classes like `.order-state-new`, `.order-state-pending`, `order-state-canceled`?

-That's because an attribute is more convenient to manage.
+Because an attribute is more convenient to manage.
 The state can be changed as easy as:

 ```js
 // a bit simpler than removing old/adding a new class